United States Suicide Rates (Age-adjusted)

 These trends in suicide rates are a critical indicator of the nation’s mental health and well-being.
 The gradual increase over the years highlights the need for continued focus on mental health resources, public awareness, and strategies to address the underlying causes contributing to these rates.
 It’s essential to consider these figures within the broader context of societal, economic, and healthcare factors that influence mental health.

-Glostat's main goal is to rely on primary sources to back up the work presented (white papers, government data, original reporting).
-However, sometimes, we cite original research from other credible publishers when relevant.
-To learn more about the guidelines we adhere to in creating precise and impartial content, please refer to our editorial policy.
+The main goal of the Glostat project is to rely on primary sources to support the work presented (white papers, government data, original reporting, etc.).
+However, when relevant, I may also cite original research from other credible publishers.

 Origin